ValeriaLupashchenko/Sleep/README.md

 SleepCalculator
 ===============

-calculates your sleep cycles and adds buttons to quickly set the alarm
+This is an Android app that calculates your sleep cycles and adds buttons to quickly set the alarm.
+Created by Bo Warren
+License: GPLv3 - See the 'LICENSE' file for terms and conditions.

+Installation:
+	download the apk here: https://github.com/bhwarren/SleepCalculator/blob/master/bin/SleepCalculator.apk?raw=true
+	install it onto your android using an app like "Apk Installer"

 ----------- v0.8 ----------------